The Power of Aromatherapy Naps: Recharge After Your Massage

 The detox den

-Our newest feature at our cargo district location includes a 3 person infrared Sauna and side by side cold plunge tubs.
+Our newest feature at our cargo district location includes a 3 person infrared Sauna and a LARGE Cold Plunge Tub.

 Sure, you can pay for a gym membership just to use their overcrowded sauna and sit with a large group of sweaty naked people, OR you can enjoy the luxurious and private Detox Den at Shine On Massage in the Cargo District all to yourself!